lifting-bits/remill/README.md

 ```

 Next, we build Remill.
 This script will create another directory, `remill-build`
-at the same level as the `remill` directory.
+in the current working directory.
 All remaining dependencies needed
 by Remill will be built in the `remill-build` directory.

 ```shell